cerhardt/redcap-load-last-visit/README.md

 - Enable the module
 - For each project you want to use this module, go to the project home page, click on **External Modules** link, and then enable the module for that project.

-## Configuration
+## Configuration (since v2.0)
 - Select field that contains visit date (with date or datetime validation type) (only necessary for longitudinal projects)
+- Global settings: these settings are global defaults and can be overwritten by an instrument setting
-- Select instruments to be pre-populated (required)
+  -  Fields to be excluded (only global)
-- Select one ore more states that previous data must match (e.g. if you want to load previous data only if the instrument is "complete", then choose "complete") (required)
+  -  Select one or more states for earlier data (e.g. if you want to load previous data only if the instrument is "complete", then choose "complete")
+  -  Select the scope of previous events/instances (all / just the last one) (required)
-- Select state for pre-populated instrument (required)
+  -  Select state for pre-populated instruments
   -  Type message that appears above prefilled instrument (e.g. a warning that the data was copied) (required)
+- Add instruments and instrument settings:
+  -  Select instrument to be pre-populated (required)
+  -  Option 1: Select one or more states for earlier data if you want to override the global setting
+  -  Option 2: Type a custom filter (same syntax like branching logic)
+  -  Select the scope of previous events/instances if you want to override the global setting
+  -  Select state for pre-populated instruments if you want to override the global setting

-## Example (longitudinal project)
+## Example 1 (longitudinal project)

 | Event | Visit Date | State |
 | --- | --- | --- |